zyzo/meteor-ddp-php/README.md

 ### How to use

-Suppose there is this in your meteor server code
+Suppose you have declared a remote function `foo` in your meteor server code :
 ```javascript
 Meteor.methods({
   foo : function (arg) {